ORESoftware/npm-link-up/README.md

     "/.git/"
   ],
   "list": [               // list the packages that you want to symlink to this project, here.
 NPM package name only, no paths needed.
-    "socket.io",          // instead of being these well-known NPM packages, they will be *your* local package names "mongoose",
+    "socket.io",          // (these are just examples using well-known NPM packages) "mongoose",
     "lodash"
   ],